mashti/parent-pom/README.md

 parent-pom
 ==========

-The patent pom of all mashti projects
+The patent pom of all Mashti projects